Modesto Car Accident Lawyer

 - Cervical strain and sprain (whiplash): Usually connected to rear-end accidents, this injury is caused by the rapid back and forth movement of the head and neck.

-- Traumatic brain injury, including concussion and hemorrhage: Traumatic brain injury occurs when the brain moves against the bony surface of the skull and can be life-threatening.
+- Traumatic brain injury, including concussion and hemorrhage: A TBI occurs when the brain moves against the bony surface of the skull.
+A car accident TBI can be life-threatening, depending on the severity of trauma to the head.

 - Spinal cord injury at all levels: This injury can result in partial or total paralysis of the extremities.
 The severity depends on the level of the spinal column where an injury occurs.